Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Image-based Reconstruction: From CTs to Segments

 \subsection{Comparative Performance Analysis}

-Tab.~\ref{tab:main_table} shows the performance of all metrics compared with existing methods.
-The nnUNet utilizing sliding-window for inference on high-resolution input achieves great results in voxel-level, likely due to the detailed surface boundary from original resolution.
-In comparison, the experiments taking global yet low-resolution ($128^{3}$) inputs produce inferior voxel-level metrics, due to information loss after downsizing, a necessary procedure for practicality.
-Notably, although the nnUNet at low-resolution achieves a similar Dice score compared to its high-resolution counterpart, it suffers from a performance drop in NSD.
+Tab.~\ref{tab:main_table} shows the performance of all metrics compared with existing methods. \revisedtwo{Both iterations of nnUNets~\citep{Isensee2021Nnunet, 10.1007/978-3-031-72114-4_47_nnunetv2} utilizing sliding-window on high-resolution input achieves great results in voxel-level}, likely due to the detailed surface boundary from original resolution.
+In comparison, the experiments taking global yet low-resolution ($128^{3}$) inputs produce inferior voxel-level metrics, \revisedtwo{such as both versions of the Swin-UNETR~\citep{tang2022self_swinunetr,10.1007/978-3-031-43901-8_40_swinunetrv2},} due to information loss after downsizing, a necessary procedure for practicality.
 The two implicit-based methods allow for direct generation of reconstruction at the original resolution, thereby yielding results with fine-grained details, and achieving high voxel-level performance.
-Between them, the proposed \impulsep{ImPulSe+} demonstrates superior performance, achieving 0.9\% improvement in terms of Dice and 4\% improvement in NSD over the previous SOTA \impulse{ImPulSe}~\citep{Kuang2022WhatMF}, showcasing the capability for accurate surface reconstruction of the template method.
-Both \impulse{ImPulSe}~\citep{Kuang2022WhatMF} and \impulsep{ImPulSe+} were evaluated over five runs to account for performance variability.
-Tab.~\ref{tab:main_table} includes standard deviations for Dice and NSD, and paired t-tests reveal p-values of $0.018$ (Dice) and $0.056$ (NSD), proving the robustness and improved performance of the proposed method over the baseline.
+Between them, the proposed \impulsep{ImPulSe+} demonstrates superior performance, achieving 0.9\% improvement in terms of Dice and 4\% improvement in NSD over the previous SOTA \impulse{ImPulSe}~\citep{Kuang2022WhatMF}, showcasing the capability for accurate surface reconstruction of the template method. \revisedprev{Both \impulse{ImPulSe}~\citep{Kuang2022WhatMF} and \impulsep{ImPulSe+} were evaluated over five runs to account for performance variability.
+Tab.~\ref{tab:main_table} includes standard deviations for Dice and NSD, and paired t-tests reveal p-values of $0.018$ (Dice) and $0.056$ (NSD), proving the robustness and improved performance of the proposed method over the baseline.}